wjsutton/games_night_viz/2_hello_world.md

 Focus on the choices these authors have made to draw your attention by:
 - the style of font(s)
-- the font hierarcies
+- the font hierarchies
-- how colour has been incorporated
+- how color has been incorporated

 Vizzes and Authors:
 - Gaming On by David Borczuk